-- ENGL& 101 English Composition or CMST& 220 (or higher) - MAT 105 Math for Industrial Professions (or higher) - PSYC& 100 General Psychology or other social science or humanities class
+- ENGL& 101 English Composition or CMST& 220 (or higher) - MAT 105 Math for Industrial Professions (or higher) - PSYC& 100DIV General Psychology (PSY 112DIV, SOC& 101DIV, or other humanities course that meets the diversity requirement)

 All AAS-T degrees must have a minimum of 20 credits of transferable general education.
 These credits replace the academic courses required for the AAT degree.
 Required credits include: